qrev-ai/qrev/ai/README.md

 Welcome to the QRev AI repository, where you'll find a collection of projects, each project is encapsulated in an API.

+# Setting up an agentic server
+This is through the `qai-server` project located in `projects/server`.
+You can find the setup in the [Server README](https://github.com/qrev-ai/qrev/tree/main/ai/projects/server/README.md)

 ## Projects Overview

 1. **agent**